Tutorial | Image classification without code#

 Another useful measure of performance is the density chart, which illustrates how the model succeeds in recognizing the classes.

-View density functions for each class by choosing each class from the dropdown menu in the top left of the chart.
+2. View density functions for each class by choosing them from the dropdown menu in the top left of the chart.

 The density chart illustrating the probability density of images showing healthy vs not healthy leaves.